theguywhocodes837/Awesome-Golang/README.md

   7.  <a href="https://medium.com/rungo/anatomy-of-channels-in-go-concurrency-in-go-1ec336086adb">Anatomy of channels</a>
   8.  <a href="http://www.gotw.ca/publications/concurrency-ddj.htm">The Free Lunch Is Over: A Fundamental Turn Toward Concurrency in Software</a>

- PUB SUB
-  1. <a href="https://levelup.gitconnected.com/lets-write-a-simple-event-bus-in-go-79b9480d8997"> Writing event bus in golang</a>

- Key Value data Store
+ GOLANG PROJECTS
   1.  <a href="https://medium.com/@naqvi.jafar91/how-i-built-a-key-value-store-in-go-bd89f68062a8">how i built a key value store in go</a>
+  2.  <a href="https://gophercises.com/">Gophercises - FREE coding exercises for budding gophers</a>
+  3.  <a href="https://ieftimov.com/post/when-why-least-frequently-used-cache-implementation-golang/">When why least frequently used cache implementation golang</a>
+  4.  <a href="https://levelup.gitconnected.com/lets-write-a-simple-event-bus-in-go-79b9480d8997"> Writing event bus in golang</a>

  Library
   1.  <a href="https://github.com/c-bata/go-prompt">Go Prompt</a>